szikszail/dotenv-ng/README.md

 --no-overwrite-existing.
 - When a quoted argument is passed to the command itself, then the whole command must be quoted.
+- The environment value is determined in order:
+    1. the --environment command line option, if set, otherwise
+    2. the DOTENVNG_ENV environment variable's value, if set, otherwise
+    3. the NODE_ENV environment variable's value, if set, otherwise
+    4. nothing.
 ```

 #### PowerShell